joaovcoelho/MQTTunneler/readme.md

 ##### How it Works
 MQTTunneler creates (and maintains it, while it's running) a local UDP connection at your network, which will be used internally to send and receive data.
 - You must point your device/software to your proper localhost IP ADDRESS and PORT (which are two separated ones: Receiving and Sending PORTs) and send your data via UDP connection.
-With that set, the program will do rest in translating that to your MQTT broker.
+With that set, the program will do the rest in translating that to your MQTT broker.
 - Receiveing data follows the same structure: data coming from the specific topic on your MQTT broker will be served on your local network, at the selected port (40301, by default, but it's customizable).

 <br>